 Obviously, a tradeline will only be effective for you if it is superior to the other tradelines that are already in your credit file.
-The safest bet is to look for one that is significantly higher in age and/or credit limit than what you already have in order to affect your averages as much as possible.
+The safest bet is to look for one that is significantly higher in age and/or credit limit than the accounts that you already have in order to affect your averages as much as possible.

 It is difficult to affect an average, especially when there are already several accounts in your credit file, so adding a tradeline that is only marginally better than your existing tradelines may not have the desired effect.
 Make sure to invest in a high-quality tradeline that has real potential for results rather than just adding more of what you already have.

 The reporting period of a tradeline is when the bank reports the tradeline to the credit bureaus, which is usually around the same time each billing cycle, with some fluctuation.
 You should see any new tradelines you purchased on your credit report once their respective reporting periods have passed.

 Since processing payments and adding authorized users takes time, there is a “purchase by” date that tradelines must be purchased before if you want them to report in the upcoming reporting period.
 You can still purchase tradelines after their purchase by date, but keep in mind that they may not post until the next reporting period.